nithya-kala/use-why-render/README.md

 ### Destructured props

 You also can pass select properties to the hook.
+In this example we'll get notified about changes in the `name` prop, only.

 ```jsx
 const MyComponent = ({ name, age }) => {